BONAM0RS/ViewModelCppUE5/README.md

 # ViewModelCppUE5
- Just example of implementation of Viewmodel in C++
+ Just example of ViewModel implementation in C++